themesberg/flowbite/content/components/sidebar.md

 nextLink: components/drawer/
 ---

-The sidebar component can be used as a complementary element relative to the navbar shown on either the left or right side of the page used for the navigation on your web application, including menu items, multi-level dropdown items, call to actions elements, and more.
+The sidebar component can be used as a complementary element relative to the navbar shown on either the left or right side of the page used for the navigation on your web application, including menu items, multi-level menu items, call to actions elements, and more.

 ## Default sidebar